 The plant Eurycoma longifolia (Jack) is primarily found in Peninsular Malaysia and Borneo (comprising Indonesia, Malaysia and Brunei) and the north of Sumatra, principally in Aceh.
 Tongkat Ali is not found in Java.
 As is natural, there are minor differences in plant chemistry for Tongkat Ali as a result of differences in soil composition, weather and so on.
 Thus plants collected from areas that are just a few kilometers away can have subtle differences when tested by HPLC.
 The roots of Tongkat Ali were used in Traditional Malay herbal medicine and until recently were seldom used in Indonesia.
 The knowledge and experience of using Tongkat Ali for male sexual function comes from centuries of experience from Malay herbalists.
 Multiple pharmacological studies on the phytochemical differences between Tongkat Ali plants have been performed in Malaysia and these studies have shown that the Eurycomanone content is relatively stable between all plants samples studied.

 How can I maximize the effects of Tongkat Ali, is there anything else I can do?

 Taking Tongkat Ali before regular exercise / workouts can improve the results and accelerate muscle growth and taking a zinc supplement may work synergistically with Tongkat Ali to quickly increase testosterone production and enhance libido.

 Do you take Tongkat Ali yourself?

-Definitely!
-I have been regularly taking Tongkat Ali for the past 22 years and I’m happy to say that at 50 years of age I still have the energy to do the same sports I have enjoyed from my youth, such as swimming, surfing and martial arts (silat).
-I guess the best proof is that Tongkat Ali has helped me maintain my muscle mass, waist size and minimal body fat all these years.
+I've been regularly taking Tongkat Ali for the past 24 years and I'm happy to say that at 52 years of age I have the energy to do the same sports I have enjoyed from my youth, such as swimming, surfing and martial arts (silat).
+I guess the best proof is that Tongkat Ali has helped me maintain my muscle mass, waist size and minimal body fat all these years!